sethtroisi/prime-gap/THEORY.md

 It seems S2 is worse, because it always runs E(tests) PRPs for `prev_prime` then at least 1 PRP for `next_prime`.
 S1 runs the same E(tests) PRPs but doesn't always run PRPs for `next_prime`.

-Additionall S2 requires more work (20% overhead in `gap_stats` + extra data structure + harder to dynamically update...) so S1 it is.
+Additionally S2 requires more work (20% overhead in `gap_stats` + extra data structure + harder to dynamically update...) so S1 it is.

 Sadly this means only a generic 2x speedup (plus some small gains from ordering) over testing the gaps normally, it does allow these to be fit back into the normal framework.